nrwl/nx/docs/shared/migration/migration-angular.md

 ## Prerequisites

 **The major version of your `Angular CLI` must align with the version of `Nx` you are upgrading to**.
-For example, if you're using Angular CLI version 7, you must transition using the latest version 7 release of Nx.
+You can check the [Nx and Angular Version Compatibility Matrix](/angular-nx-version-matrix) for more information.

 ## Using the Nx CLI while preserving the existing structure